lmpipaon/Implementing-a-Neural-Network-on-an-S1500-PLC-IntelligentChlorination/README.md

 We have an extensive dataset, with measurements recorded every 2 minutes over several years, including the parameters mentioned earlier.
 However, careful filtering is required to select only the data that can effectively train the neural network.

 ### Data Filtering
+1. Initial Data Filtering:
 At first, I filtered the data by discarding entries where the difference between the setpoint (desired free chlorine) and the measurement (measured free chlorine) was greater than 1% of the setpoint value.
 I then trained the neural network with the remaining data (as I will explain later).
-However, the data wasn't good enough, which led to convergence problems during training, such as unstable learning, overfitting, or poor generalization.
-These are common issues when the data isn't precise, consistent, or relevant enough.
+However, the data wasn't good enough, which led to convergence problems during training, such as:

+Unstable learning: The model failed to improve consistently.
+Overfitting: The network performed well on the training data but poorly on unseen data.
+Poor generalization: Performance on new, unseen data was subpar.
+These issues are common when the data isn't precise, consistent, or relevant enough, which suggested that the initial filtering approach might not have been sufficient.

+2. Alternative Data Filtering Approach:
+To address these problems, I tried a different filtering method.
+Instead of discarding only the data where the difference between the setpoint and the measured value was greater than 1%, I also removed all entries where such differences occurred in the 5 readings before and after the current entry.
+This approach aimed to retain only the data that more accurately captured the relationship between water parameters and the pulse rate of the pumps.

 ## Challenges